gordwilling/gordwilling.github.io/_posts/2020-03-15-optional-the-missing-manual-part-2.md

 ```java
 Optional<Car> car = person.getSpouse().flatMap(Person::getCar)
 ```
-This works the way we want, and you'll know when to use it when the compiler complains!
+This works the way we want, and you'll know when to use it when the compiler complains if you don't!

 ## Do We Like It?